 (2) Assumes that none of the VRA Senior Bonds become Migrating VRA Senior Bonds.
-The Subordinate 2016B Bonds, which constitute Variable Rate Indebtedness, are assumed to bear interest at 2.5%.
+The Subordinate 2016B Bonds, which constitute Variable Rate Indebtedness, are assumed to bear interest at 2.50%.
 No assurance can be given, however, that the rate on the Subordinate 2016B Bonds will not be higher than assumed above.
-Debt service is shown net of debt service on the Refunded Bonds.